DemocracyEarth/wallet/README.md

 0. **Configure**

     * Check `/config/development/settings.json` to configure Sovereign for your organization's governance needs.
+    * Make sure `ROOT_URL` on `settings.json` is properly set to the domain that will be serving the application.
     * On `/public/templates/` different template style folders are available.
 The file `templateName.json` can be configured and a css design can be found on `/public/templates/name/css` folder.

 ## Live